minitage/minitage.github.io/source/paster/instances/instances.rst

     paster create -t minitage.instances.varnish myproject

-This profil will install a varnish instance.
+This instance will install a varnish instance.

     - In `sys/bin`, you ll have wrappers for original varnish binaries pointing to your instance
     - In `sys/etc/init.d`, you ll have an init script to start the cache.